uphex/uphex-rfcs/000-data-streams.md

 Channels and metrics from the current model can serve as metadata for _Predictions_.
 This part of the model remains to be discussed.

+## Challenges

+### Stream Discovery & Combination

+The number of available data streams changes as the user adds new data sources.

+A UI for combining data sources and streams is displayed each time a user adds a new source.
+The same UI is used to create streams when not adding a data source.
+The UI takes a list of all possible combinations and lets users to select/filter streams.
+(After adding a data source, the new inputs are automatically selected for convenience.)

+A Stream discover class is responsible for collecting input data sources & streams and listing all possible stream combinations.

+Each new stream known to the system is saved to the database.
+When a user "adds" a stream, a new association between a user and a stream is created.

+Similarly, each new data source is saved to the database and associated with a user when added.

+### Stream-Source Dependency

+Consider whether streams should depende on their bottom level data sources.
+This would ensure a stream can actually be fetched without computing the stream pipeline.
+An array column with the data source ids is used.

+### Model Migration

+Channels and metrics will essentially be merged into data sources.
+Metrics will be moved to code under lib/provider.
+Data sources become associated with a user and an access token.

+Table user_channels become user_data_streams.

+Updating channels is no longer needed.
+Each time the stream selection UI is rendered, a CombineStreams job is dispatched to add all new streams known to the system.

+Existing observations will be migrated to input data points and converted to observations once streams are in place.